top of page

 Next, pick the top 2 “Dissatisfiers”.

-Find ways to turn it around.
-For instance, if relationship with colleagues is a pain, what really causes it – is it based on the communication style, personality clash or other external factors?
+For instance, if relationship with colleagues is a pain (Dissatisfiers), what really causes it – is it based on the communication style, personality clash or other external factors?
 What’s the next step to rectify to transform into a workable solution?

 A point to note – we have the ability to control things that we can.